 Zoom on the Generac GP8000E

-In summary, the Generac GP8000E is a portable generator especially useful for:
+In a nutshell, the Generac GP8000E is a portable generator mostly geared towards:

 Power & Run Time

-The GP8000E can operate for around 9.5 hours at 50% load with a full tank (fuel consumption around 0.79 GPH), due to its fuel capacity of 7.5 gallons.
+With a full tank, the GP8000E can operate for around 11 hours at 50% load (fuel consumption around 0.72 GPH), thanks to its fuel capacity of 7.9 gallons.

 The generator allows for a quick, easy and convenient assessment of its gas level, as it is equipped with a built-in fuel gauge.

-Besides the usual set of documentation and user manual to get you promptly started, Generac also included some oil in the GP8000E's packaging.
+Besides the usual set of documentation and owner's manual (opens in a new tab) to get you promptly started, Generac also included some oil in the GP8000E's packaging.

 The Generac GP8000E versus other generators